jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-16-checkpoint.md

 I shall only add, that powers, after the fourth degree, cease to have any other but these numeral distinctions.

-**170.** To illustrate this still better, we may observe, in the first place, that the powers of 1 remain always the same; because, whatever number of times we multiply 1 by itself, the product is found to be always 1.
+<span class="art">170</span> To illustrate this still better, we may observe, in the first place,
+that the powers of 1 remain always the same; because, whatever number of times we multiply 1 by itself, the product is found to be always 1.
 We shall therefore begin by representing the powers of 2 and of 3, which succeed